Poultry Policy: Keeping poultry on allotments is permitted, so long as the

 be lined with strong wire mesh too fine for a rat to squeeze

-eaten by poultry in 40 minutes should be given at a time, as any
+enough food that can be eaten by poultry in 40 minutes should be

-Any signs of rats should be reported to your field steward or the
+not your poultry.
+Any signs of rats should be reported to your

-secretary and effective measures taken by you to eliminate
+field steward or the secretary and effective measures taken by

-them - poison, traps etc.
+you to eliminate them - poison, traps etc.

 HOUSING